 Making Tax Digital (MTD) is a major change to the administration of the UK tax system.
 Her Majesty's Revenue and Customers (HMRC) launched MTD in April 2019.
-MTD impacts how businesses, organisations, individuals and agents keep their accounting and tax records.
+MTD impacts how businesses, organizations, individuals, and agents keep their accounting and tax records.
 HMRC's changes also affect how information is submitted to HMRC.
-MTD is another step taken by HMRC to integrate and digitalise tax submissions.
+MTD is another step taken by HMRC to integrate and digitalize tax submissions.

 Who does MTD affect?

 From April 2019, most VAT registered businesses with a taxable turnover of more than £85,000 will need to follow the new MTD rules.
 The rules are:

 Sign up for Making Tax Digital for VAT

 Use software that is compatible with MTD to submit VAT returns.
 Note: Both Quickbooks Online, Xero, and Sage Business Cloud Accounting are MTD compatible.

 Keep and maintain digital VAT records

 HMRC introduced MTD to automate and digitalize the UK VAT submission process.
 A2X is proud to be at the forefront of these rapid technological developments.
 We provide streamlined Amazon and Shopify accounting data directly to Xero and Quickbooks Online.
 This data is ready to use in order to complete your online VAT return.

 Here is how A2X works with the three areas of MTD compliance: